binqbit/svpi/README.md

    - `<segment 1..N bytes...> (space specified in metadata)`: A sequence of segment data from the first to the Nth, each storing information saved by the user.

 3. Segment Metadata:
-   - `<segment metadata N..1> (40 bytes)`: Sequence of segment metadata starting from the last segment and ending with the first.
+   - `<segment metadata N..1> (42 bytes)`: Sequence of segment metadata starting from the last segment and ending with the first.
 Each metadata entry includes:
      - Address (4 bytes): Indicates the starting position of the segment in memory.
      - Size (4 bytes): Determines the amount of memory occupied by the segment.
+     - Data Type (1 byte): Specifies the type of data:
+         - 0: Plain
+         - 1: Encrypted
+     - Status (1 byte): Indicates the status of the segment:
+         - 0: Deleted
+         - 1: Active
      - Name (32 bytes): A string identifying the segment allowing the user to easily locate and manage it.
    - `<number of segments> (4 bytes):` A number indicating the total number of segments stored on the device.
 Located directly before the segment metadata and occupies 4 bytes.